Man charged with attempted murder after pulling gun on Pennsylvania State Trooper

 According to police, officers were called to investigate a bank robbery at a QNB Bank in Perkasie on Monday at about 8:20 a.m.

-The robber took two cash drawers from a safe and at some point showed a handgun.
-Before leaving, he attempted to lock the employees inside a safe, but could not and fled the area, police said.
+The robber, identified as 42-year-old Christopher LaRue, took two cash drawers from a safe and at some point showed a handgun.
+Before leaving, he demanded cell phones from the employees and customers and forced them into a vault.

-Hours later, officers encountered Christopher Edward LaRue, 42, of Lansdale, and a struggle ensued.
-The trooper was able to disarm LaRue, but District Attorney Matt Weintraub said he narrowly averted death.
+Hours later, officers tracked the suspect to the 400 block of Schuylkill River Road in Montgomery County and a struggle ensued.

-"The man took his gun and pulled the trigger and attempted to fire at the trooper...but by the grace of God and there not being a bullet in the chamber...everyone gets to go home safe," Weintraub said.
+Authorities say LaRue then pulled out a gun and pulled the trigger over and over again, but for some reason, the gun didn't fire.

 LaRue is charged with 16 offenses, including attempted murder of the second degree and robbery.
 He is being held on a $1 million bond.